The Chronicles of Narnia: The Lion, the Witch and the Wardrobe (soundtrack): Score

-During the recording process, Gregson-Williams employed the 75-piece Hollywood Studio Symphony Orchestra, along with a 140-member choir (from Abbey Road Studios, London, England; mostly members of the Bach Choir) and numerous other solo musicians such as electric violinist Hugh Marsh and vocalist Lisbeth Scott (at his Wavecrest Studio).
+During the recording process, Gregson-Williams employed the 75-piece Hollywood Studio Symphony, along with a 140-member choir (from Abbey Road Studios, London, England; mostly members of the Bach Choir) and numerous other solo musicians such as electric violinist Hugh Marsh and vocalist Lisbeth Scott (at his Wavecrest Studio).
 He composed the original score and then spent late September through early November 2005 conducting the Hollywood Orchestra and overseeing the recording of the English choir.
 For "color", he employed instruments used in ancient folk music, and to underscore critical dramatic moments, he added choral textures and, occasionally, a solo voice.
 The score includes instances of electronic music.

 Though frequent comparisons were made between it and Howard Shore's score for The Lord of the Rings film trilogy (2001–03), Gregson-Williams said he was not influenced by Shore during the scoring of The Chronicles of Narnia.
 He also said he composed over 100 minutes of music for the original score, although less than sixty minutes made the final cut.
 There is a bootleg copy of the complete recordings circulating on the internet, although no official version of this soundtrack has been released.
 The complete recordings comprises all music composed by Williams for the movie.

 The score features many uses of themes or leitmotifs, the most prominent of which are a motif for the Pevensie children, a motif for Narnia itself, and the "Heroic motif".
 The heroic motif, however, is not heard until track nine ("To Aslan's Camp").